tscheckenbach/Vaprobash/readme.md

 The goal of this project is to create easy to use bash scripts in order to provision a Vagrant server.

-1. This targets Ubuntu LTS releases, currently 14.04.*
+1. This targets Ubuntu LTS releases, currently 16.04.* using bento/ubuntu-16.0.4 as base
 2. This project will give users various popular options such as LAMP, LEMP
 3. This project will attempt some modularity.
 For example, users might choose to install a Vim setup, or not.